MF 270 : More on editing, compressing your files and artwork

 Keep the title and wording visible.
 Even though the logo resolution is huge, most will see it on their phones so make it legible and readable when viewed as the size of the postage stamp.

-Most podcast storage platforms like Libsyn have a section where you can upload your artwork and set it the default.
+Most podcast storage platforms have a section where you can upload your artwork and set it the default.
 You can also change it up as needed, just be aware that it counts against your storage queue if you're paying for storage.

 iTunes (now Apple podcasts) also allows you to tag individual files with the logo.
 I do this in case someone wants to download the file as it presents it as a branded file with the logo rather than a blank one.
 You don’t have to do this but if you do, I recommend create a version of the logo that’s smaller (and hence less space) than the full size version to tag your files since that adds to the file size.